georgeberry/blayers/README.md

 5. More link functions
 6. Can we have some r style syntax or brms style?
 7. Fit helpers for getting cols in/out, doing data science
+8. Better errors if you pass the wrong stuff